 "Continuous electronic monitoring of patients provides valuable information about their condition," explains Dawn Pevey Mauk MBA, BSN, RN, NEA-BC, Chief Operating Officer/Chief Nursing Officer "The more you know about a patient's condition, the better we are equipped to ensuring their safety and providing optimal patient care."

 Ochsner is among the nation's leaders in the early implementation of capnography monitoring to protect patients using PCA.
 Long used in operating rooms to monitor patients under general anesthesia, hospitals are now deploying capnography after surgery.
 Early indication of respiratory depression with capnography enables medical staff to intervene before serious adverse events happen.

-"Ochsner Health System is committed to providing quality care for our patients," said Eric McMillen, CEO, Ochsner Medical Center – Baton Rouge.
+"Ochsner Health is committed to providing quality care for our patients," said Eric McMillen, CEO, Ochsner Medical Center – Baton Rouge.
 "Our widespread use of capnography to monitor a patient's breathing reinforces our dedication to patient safety."

 Ochsner - Baton Rouge chose capnography equipment from Covidien, a leading global provider of healthcare products and recognized innovator in patient monitoring and respiratory care devices.

 "We commend Ochsner for being part of a growing number of facilities across the country committed to patient safety through the use of capnography," said Robert J. White, President, Respiratory & Monitoring Solutions, Covidien.
 "Their decision to monitor patients at risk of respiratory depression with capnography and oximetry ensures patients have a level of protection when using state-of-the-art pain management systems."